SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## ipv4ToNumber

-<details><summary><small>Allows you to convert an Internet Protocol version 4 (IPv4) IP address from the octet dot-decimal format to a decimal format.
+<details><summary><small>The <code>ipv4ToNumber</code> operator allows you to convert an Internet Protocol version 4 (IPv4) IP address from the octet dot-decimal format to a decimal format.
 This decimal format makes it easier to compare one IP address to another, rather than relying on IP masking.</small></summary>

 :::tip
 The [CIDR operator](#CIDR) allows you to leverage CIDR (Classless Inter-Domain Routing) notation to narrow the analysis of IPv4 networks to specific subnets.